Weltraumschaf/cay-the/module-toolchain/src/main/vscode/CayThe/README.md

-# ct README
+# CayThe Visual Studio Code Extension

 This is the README for your extension "ct".
 After writing up a brief description, we recommend including the following sections.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.

 For example if there is an image subfolder under your extension project workspace:

 \!\[feature X\]\(images/feature-x.png\)

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

 For example: